tdogtoken/pitcoinwallet/README.md

-# Pitcoin Wallet Linux 64 bit :
+# Pitcoin Updated Wallet Linux 64 bit :

 # Pitcoin Wallet Linux Version should work on any Linux Distros such as Ubuntu Debian Fedora and so on.